influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/group-by.md

 ##### Queries with no data in the queried time range

-Currently, queries ignore `fill()` if no data fall within the query's time range.
+Currently, queries ignore `fill()` if no data exists in the queried time range.
 This is the expected behavior.
 An open
 [feature request](https://github.com/influxdata/influxdb/issues/6967) on GitHub proposes that `fill()` should force a return of values even if the query's time